• Skip to primary navigation

 • Preheat & Prep: Preheat your oven to 350°F (175°C).
 Line a baking sheet with parchment paper or a silicon mat.

 • Make the Cookie Dough: In a large bowl, mash the bananas until smooth.
-Stir in the melted coconut oil, maple syrup, and vanilla extract.
-Then, add the flour, corn starch, baking powder, baking soda, salt, chopped granola, and chocolate chips.
+Stir in the melted coconut oil and vanilla extract.
+Then, add the flour, sugar, corn starch, baking powder, baking soda, salt, chopped granola, and chocolate chips.
 Mix until just combined.

 • Bake the Cookies: Scoop about a ¼ cup of dough per cookie onto the prepared baking sheet, spacing them about 2 inches apart.
 Bake for 12 minutes or until the edges are lightly golden.